 Infidelity

 Mostly, there is infidelity.
 Mostly, women raise their children as single mothers.
 Mostly, people do not get married.
-Today,
+Today, there is hushed silence in the village.

 Women fight for the attention of wondering men.
 Women are jealous of other women.